Clementine (The Walking Dead): The Walking Dead: Season Two

 Season Two starts some months after the end of the first season.
 Clementine has regrouped with Omid and Christa, but her carelessness at a rest stop causes Omid to be killed by a scavenger.
 Sixteen months later, she and Christa are separated by another scavenger attack, and Clementine joins another group of survivors living in a cabin.
 She learns that this group is being tracked by a man named William Carver, who believes that one member of the group, Rebecca, is carrying his child.

 The cabin survivors move north, hoping to reach the rumored safe place called Wellington.
 They find a ski lodge inhabited by another group, where Clementine finds Kenny alive.
 During a walker attack, the combined groups are saved by the sudden appearance of Carver and his minions, who take the survivors as their prisoners to a well-fortified department store.
 Seeing Carver's ruthlessness leads three other survivors, Jane, Mike, and Bonnie, to join Clementine and the others in plotting an escape before the store is overrun by a mass of walkers.
 Clementine aids in their escape, and Kenny kills Carver.

 As they flee, Kenny's girlfriend Sarita is bit by a walker and dies.
-When they regroup, Kenny is distraught and refuses to talk to anyone, but he is convinced to help Rebecca give birth to her baby, which is later named Alvin Jr. or AJ.
+When they regroup, Kenny is distraught and refuses to talk to anyone, but he is convinced to help Rebecca give birth to her baby, which is later named Alvin Jr. or AJ, named after Rebecca's partner Alvin, who was killed.
 Jane takes interest in Clementine, and like Lee before, helps to teach her some survival skills.
 The group continues northward despite Rebecca's worsening health.
 They are ambushed by a group of Russian immigrants, leading to a Mexican standoff.
 Clementine sees that Rebecca has succumbed to exhaustion and blood loss from the birth, has died but is now re-animating as a walker, and she or Kenny are forced to shoot her to save AJ.
 This sets off the gunfight, but the group manages to kill the other Russians, and they force the sole Russian survivor, named Arvo, to take them to shelter.
 As they cross a frozen lake, their added weight causes the ice to break and one of their members, Luke, to fall through and drown.